felladrin/runuo-remote-admin-enrichment/README.md

 Upload all files under `web` directory onto your web server directory.
 Browse the `runuo_remote_admin.php`, you will see a logon page.
 Input the RunUO server IP/domain, port, then your RunUO admin account to login.
 The RunUO account can be administrator, owner, developer or game master access level in RunUO server.

-By default, `USING_REMOTE_ADMIN_ENRICHMENT` is set to true, so it expects you'll install RunUO script.
-Otherwise, set it to false, on top of the `runuo_remote_admin.php` file.
+By default, `USING_REMOTE_ADMIN_ENRICHMENT` is set to _TRUE_, so it expects you'll install RunUO script.
+Set it to false, on top of the `runuo_remote_admin.php` file, if you don't intend to use the enriched remote admin features.

 ## Install: Optional RunUO Script

-If you want to enable the enriched remote admin features, all you need to do is drop `CustomRemoteAdminPacketHandlers.cs` anywhere in your 'Scripts' folder.
+To enable the enriched remote admin features, all you need to do is drop `CustomRemoteAdminPacketHandlers.cs` anywhere in your 'Scripts' folder.

 ## Screenshot